Urban and Community Forestry

 Due to the overwhelming demand for this program, foresters are unable to respond to all messages received.
 Staff will prioritize responding to residents who have been selected to participate.

-Find answers to frequently asked questions and check your email on Wednesday, December 3.
+Find answers to frequently asked questions and check your email received on Thursday, January 29.
 Submit additional questions to treehelp@hennepin.us or leave a message on the program hotline at 612-541-1949.

 Tree removal assistance for Minneapolis residents